bshack/trndyModel/README.md

 #### Update

-This updates a single stored model with new data by array a the specified index.
+This updates a single stored model with new data by array at the specified index.
 This extends the existing model data, old properties are overwritten, new properties are added to the model.
 This will emit a 'change' event.

 ```
 modelColors.update(1, {